Improving multiple-try Metropolis with local balancing: Performance during the convergence phase

 \subsection{Acceptance probabilities in the tails}

-In this section, we analyse the behaviour of MTM when initialized in the tails by evaluating the expected acceptance probability, given an initial state $\bx$ with $\|\bx\|$ large; a low expected acceptance probability implies that it is likely that the chain gets stuck and that an issue arises in terms of convergence to the target distribution as the algorithm progresses.
+In this section, we analyse the behaviour of MTM when initialized in the tails by evaluating the conditional expected acceptance probability, given an initial state $\bx$ with $\|\bx\|$ large, where the expectation is with respect to the random variables involved in the proposal mechanism.
+A low conditional expected acceptance probability implies that it is likely that the chain gets stuck and that an issue arises in terms of convergence to the target distribution as the algorithm progresses.
 The analysis rests upon a theoretical result about the ideal scheme.
 The result is established under a specific and simple scenario: the target density factorizes, and more precisely,